KevinClauson/holbertonschool-low_level_programming/0x0D-structures_typedef/README.md

-# 0x0C-preprocessor
+# 0x0D-structures_typedef

-## Introduction to Macros
+## Introduction to structures

-0-object_like_macro.h - header file defines macro SIZE with token 1024
-1-pi.h - header file defines macro PI with token 3.14159265359
-2-main.c - program prints name of file it was compiled from followed by a new line
-3-function_like_macro.h - header file defines macro ABS(x) that computes absolute value of x
-4-sum.h - header file defines SUM(x, y) that computes the sum of x + y
+dog.h - header file that defines new types struct dog, dog_t
-101-preprocessor_abuse.c - program that can print "Hello, Holberton" followed by a new line
+1-init_dog.c - function to initialize a variable of type dog
+2-print_dog.c - prints a struct dog
+4-new_dog.c - function to create a new dog
+5-free_dog.c - function to free dogs